google/evolve-forms/docs/setup.md

 ### 2. Modify Lightning Record Page

 We are almost complete with the setup.
-Now, we need to add the `Dynamic Forms - Cancel and Save Buttons` component to the Lightning Record Page, and replace the standard `Record Detail` component with the `Dynamic Forms - Page Layout` component.
+Now, we need to add the `Evolve Forms - Cancel and Save Buttons` component to the Lightning Record Page, and replace the standard `Record Detail` component with the `Evolve Forms - Page Layout` component.

 ![Page Layout and Override](images/PageLayoutAndOverride.gif)